Mentor, OH Probate Law Attorney

 serving all northeast ohio

 The Probate Process

-If the assets of the deceased have beneficiaries or are transferable to payable on death then those assets ‘avoid probate” and are transferred to the named recipients usually with minimal paperwork.
-If the decedent has and properly funded a Trust the Probate process can be avoided.
-The successor Trustee would distribute the assets of the Trust to those named to receive them in the Trust.
+Luckily, there are some situations where the probate process can be avoided.
+If the deceased’s assets have beneficiaries or are transferable or payable on death, then they can be transferred to the named recipients with minimal paperwork.
+Additionally, if the deceased has a properly funded Trust, the successor Trustee can simply distribute the assets to those named in the Trust.

 Role of the Executor

 An executor is named if the deceased left a Will indicating they wanted that person to handle the probate process on their behalf.
 If an executor is named, they generally have more authority than an administrator to act without a court order.
 An executor is usually able to sell real estate without a court order and serve as executor without posting a Bond.
 A Bond is meant to protect beneficiaries of the deceased from theft or mishandling of assets.

 If a Will is not in place when the deceased passes away, an administrator is appointed by the court in place of a named executor.
 Administrators require more oversight by the court than executors.
 Administrators always have to post a Bond when distributing assets and must receive a court order for any actions that involve disposal of the deceased assets.
 This often means that the probate process takes much longer in the case that the deceased does not have a will and an administrator must act on their behalf.

 Probate Law in Mentor, OH

 Due to the complexity and many pitfalls of the probate process, we recommend enlisting an experienced and knowledgeable attorney to support you along the way.
 Heather Moseman has been working as a probate lawyer in Mentor, OH, with over 15 years of combined experience in estate planning and the probate process.
 Our team is here for you during this difficult time and will be by your side every step of the way to answer your questions and make sure no details are missed.
 Contact Moseman Law Office today to get the process started.